sfztools/beatbox-juce/docs/drum-beat-description-files.md

 ---
-title: Beat Description Files
+title: "Beat Description Files"
-lang: en
+lang: "en"
 ---
 You need at least beat description files for this application to be useful.
 Sadly, I couldn't find much free to use MIDI files (and I am quite sure royalty